mhartkhiss/SpeakForge-AppDev-/FirebaseStructure.md

   - **translationMode**: Formal or casual translation style
   - **translations**: Map of language codes to translated message strings
     - **{language}**: Message translated to specific language, including original in sender's language

+### Usage Statistics

+The `usage_statistics` node stores daily snapshots of application usage metrics for historical analysis:

+- **date**: Date in YYYY-MM-DD format (used as the key)
+- **totalUsers**: Total number of registered users on this date
+- **activeUsersLast7Days**: Number of unique users who logged in during the 7 days ending on this date
+- **premiumUsers**: Number of users with premium accounts on this date
+- **freeUsers**: Number of users with free accounts on this date
+- **newUsersToday**: Number of new user registrations on this specific date
+- **dailyLoginCount**: Number of unique users who logged in on this specific date
+- **languageDistribution**: Object containing the count of users by preferred language
+  - **{language}**: Number of users who have this language set as their preference
+- **createdAt**: ISO timestamp when this record was first created
+- **calculatedAt**: ISO timestamp when these statistics were last calculated/updated

+This structure enables:
+- Historical trend analysis
+- Percentage change calculations vs previous periods
+- Growth rate tracking
+- Language preference evolution over time
+- User engagement pattern analysis

 ## Local Application Data